 Try cutting vegetables into fun shapes.
 For example, carrots or cucumbers cut into heart shapes really appeal to younger kids.
-Or try putting small vegetable or fruit pieces on a skewer.
+Or try putting in small vegetable or fruit pieces that are easy to pick up.
 Cutting bread or cheese into fun shapes can help too for little ones.

 Adding vegetables to muffins, fish cakes, pikelets or frittatas helps ensure your child is getting their 5+ A Day.
 If you’re making these for dinner, make some extras and then you have them ready for the next day’s lunch box.

 Easy snacks like dried fruit and raisins appeal to children.
 But remember these are high in sugar so should be considered a treat and not an everyday snack.
 Homemade cakes, muffins, slices and bliss balls are all lunch box treats that are fun to make together.
 Check out some of these healthy recipe ideas.
 Limit the amount of sugar you use when making them or look for healthy sugar alternatives.
 Homemade is better for you than store-bought versions, which can be high in sugar, salt, preservatives and additives.